-The TLAM class was inspired by an independent study project in 2008 of three SLIS students, Chelsea Couillard, Christina Johnson, and Catherine Phan.
+The class emerged from independent study project in 2008 of three SLIS students––Chelsea Couillard, Christina Johnson, and Catherine Phan.
 Through funding from the Morgridge Center for Public Service’s Kauffman Entrepreneurship Community Internship Program and through SLIS, the students completed an interest and priorities assessment of the Red Cliff community to determine the potential role of the library on the reservation.

 Through the work in this initial project, the students, along with new recruits have continued the experience by designing a course for SLIS: Tribal Libraries, Archives, and Museums.
 In this group independent study, the students have broadened their education and have sought to create relationships between SLIS, the Red Cliff community, the larger University, the library and information community, and other tribes and bands across the state.